jogonat121/My-Carbon-Footprint/README.md

 A carbon footprint is the total amount of greenhouse gas emissions that are generated as a result of our actions.
 These greenhouse gases are the reason that Sun's heat is trapped in the atmosphere causing warmer temperatures to sustain life.
-However, we have been producing high carbon footprintRecord lately and this trend contributes to a predicted 2&deg;C increase in global temperature.
+However, we have been producing high carbon footprint lately and this trend contributes to a predicted 2&deg;C increase in global temperature.

 ### How do I know how much carbon footprint am I generating?